-In March 2017, GASB issued Statement No. 85, "Omnibus 2017".
-This Statement addresses practice issues that have been identified during implementation and application of certain GASB Statements.
-This Statement is effective for reporting periods beginning after June 15, 2017 and did not have a material impact on the Agency's financial position, overall cash flow or balances or results of operations.
+In January 2017, GASB issued Statement No. 84, "Fiduciary Activities".
+This Statement established criteria for identifying fiduciary activities of all state and local governments.
+The focus of the criteria is generally on (1) whether a government is controlling the assets of the fiduciary activity and (2) the beneficiaries with whom a fiduciary relationship exists.
+The requirements of this Statement are effective for reporting periods beginning after December 15, 2018 and did not have a material impact on the Agency's financial position, overall cash flow or balances or results of operations.